Kyle Higashioka Preview, Player Props: Yankees vs. Nationals

-On Wednesday, Kyle Higashioka (.520 slugging percentage in past 10 games, including two home runs) and the New York Yankees play the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 7:05 PM ET.
+On Thursday, Kyle Higashioka (.444 slugging percentage in past 10 games, including two home runs) and the New York Yankees play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+First pitch is at 1:05 PM ET.

-He notched a home run while going 1-for-2 in his previous game against the Red Sox.
+He had a hitless showing in his previous game (0-for-4) against the Nationals.

 Kyle Higashioka Game Info & Props vs. the Nationals